scmmmh/experiment-support-system/docs/user/edit_page.rst

 		1.4.1) **Informative**

 			   * **Text**: this element allows the presentation of useful information to the participants about the survey, a survey page or a particular question.
+Pictures or screenshots can also be added in a *Text* box.

 		1.4.2) **Input**